 If you’re moving to a new city where you don’t know anyone, take some time to get to know your neighbors.
 Not only will you feel safer if you know the people around you, doing so can actually increase your mental and physical health.
-Sites like Nextdoor and Meetup make it safe and easy to get to know your neighbors and people with similar interests.
+Sites like Nextdoor, Meetup and Ring's Neighbor's app make it safe and easy to get to know your neighbors and people with similar interests.

 The ability to fight can come in handy when you’re in a dangerous situation or feel threatened — plus, it can increase your confidence all around.
-Take a class or learn some basic self-defense moves.
+Take a class or learn some basic self-defense moves, and consider investing in personal safety devices and personal alarms as an extra precaution.
 Remember that nothing is worth more than your life, though: if you can, defuse a situation or get away, rather than risk your safety.

 Don’t feel obligated to offer someone directions, loan out your phone, or even be nice to a stranger if you feel your safety is in danger.
 Even if you’re from a smaller town where it’s normal to engage in conversation with strangers, feel free to turn off the niceties and get out of any compromising situation immediately.
 It’s likely you’ll never see that person again, and it’s important to remember that your safety is your top priority.